188th Wing: History

 On 22 August 1962, the Arkansas Air National Guard 184th Tactical Reconnaissance Squadron was authorized to expand to a group level, and the 188th Tactical Reconnaissance Group was established by the National Guard Bureau.
 The 184th TRS becoming the group's flying squadron.
 Other squadrons assigned into the group were the 188th Headquarters, 188th Material Squadron (Maintenance), 188th Combat Support Squadron, and the 188th USAF Dispensary.
 The 184th TRS was equipped with the RF-84F Thunderstreak.

 In 1970 with the winding-down of the Vietnam War, the 184th began receiving McDonnell RF-101C Voodoos, replacing the RF-84Fs the unit had been flying for over a decade.
 The USAF had, however, planned for the RF-101C to be gradually phased out of USAF service in favor of the McDonnell RF-4C Phantom II and the aircraft remained with the 184th TRS for only a brief period of time, and in 1970 was retired.

 Tactical Fighter

-McDonnell F-4C-15-MC Phantom II fighter (s/n 63-7411) of the 188th Tactical Fighter Group, Arkansas Air National Guard, prepares for take-off at Nellis Air Force Base, Nevada (USA), during the "Gunsmoke '85" exercise on 6 October 1985.
+Group F-4C Phantom prepares for take-off during the Gunsmoke 85 competition (Note: Aircraft is McDonnell F-4C-15-MC Phantom II, serial 63-7411.
+Taken at Nellis Air Force Base, Nevada exercise on 6 October 1985.)